nightscout/trio-docs/docs/configuration/new_user_setup.md

 - **Target Glucose**: Trio's dosing will aim for this glucose when calculating insulin dosage
 - **Basal Rates**: Used as a baseline for increasing or decreasing insulin needs
-- **Carb Ratios**: How many grams of carb are countered by 1 unit of insulin
+- **Carb Ratios**: How many grams of carbohydrate are countered by 1 unit of insulin
 - **Insulin Sensitivities**: How much 1 unit of insulin will lower your blood glucose

 <div class="grid" markdown>